Creamy Vegan Jamaican Jerk Pasta

 One of the things I love about this recipe is how versatile it is.
 You can enjoy this dish either warm or cold (like a cold pasta salad type of situation).
 In addition, if keeping things strictly vegan isn’t your thing, you can also add your choice of protein- i.e grilled chicken, steak, salmon, or shrimp!

-As I previously mentioned, I personally love jerk seasoning and the subtle heat it brings.
+As I previously mentioned, I love jerk seasoning and the subtle heat it brings.
 Although jerk is typically a bit heat intensive, it balances well with the rest of the ingredients and against the creaminess of the coconut cream.
-The island flavors really do hit beautifully in this here dish.
+If you’re sensitive to heat, you can add a tablespoon of jerk seasoning at a time and taste as you go for preference.
+The island flavors really do hit beautifully in this here colorful dish, y’all.

 Description